alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-medical-devices.markdown

 [Question to SME: Are these appropriate examples, what is the common case here?]

+You don’t need one to move them within the EU.

 ##Before you apply

 The manufacturer, legal manufacturer or authorised representative must be based in the UK and the medical devices you’re exporting must have the following: